-The ganeti software manages physical nodes and virtual instances of a cluster based on a virtualization software.
-The current version (2.0) supports Xen 3.0 (also tested with 3.1) and KVM hypervisors.
+The Ganeti software manages physical nodes and virtual instances of a cluster based on a virtualization software.
+The current version (2.2) supports Xen 3.x and KVM (72 or above) as hypervisors.

 First you must install the software on all the cluster nodes, either from sources or (if available) from a package.
 The next step is to create the initial cluster configuration, using gnt-cluster init.

 Then you can add other nodes, or start creating instances.

 In Ganeti 2.0, the architecture of the cluster is a little more complicated than in 1.2.
 The cluster is coordinated by a master daemon (ganeti-masterd(8)), running on the master node.
 Each node runs (as before) a node daemon, and the master has the RAPI daemon running too.